PacktWorkshops/The-TypeScript-Workshop/Chapter07/Exercise6/readme.md

-### Exercise 7.05 - Creating a logging decorator for a method
+### Exercise 7.06 - Adding metadata to methods

 1. Install dependencies with `npm i`.
-2. Execute the program with `npx ts-node teacher-logging.ts`.
+2. Execute the program with `npx ts-node calculator-metadata.ts`.